warner/fxa-scoped-keys-review/README.md

 using HTTPS and checking the certificate, as usual).
 So ``redirect_uri`` serves a similar purpose to ``client_secret``, but it is expressed through TLS rather than by just including the secret in some POST arguments.

-``client_secret`` exists to bind the access-token request (the POST that includes the authorization code, the redirect_uri, and the ``client_id``/``client_secret``) to the target application (the party who originally registered the application with the Authorization Server).

-Without a ``client_secret``, anybody can turn a valid code into a valid token, not just the backend server of the authorized application.

-To get a valid code, you just do a GET to the Authorization Server, and read the code out of the redirect response that comes back.
-Browser-based apps from other domains might not be able to see the response (it depends upon how CORS is configured on the Authorization Server), but any HTTP client that is not constrained by a browser (i.e. ``curl``) can do this trivially.
-So the only thing that prevents strangers from using the reputation of ``client_id`` is the secrecy of ``client_secret``.

-PKCE

-...

 ### scope=one+two or scope=one&scope=two ?